-NO.37 SQUADRON No. 37 Squadron conducts air mobility missions across the world with a 12-strong fleet of C-130J Hercules transport aircraft.
+NO.37 SQUADRON No.37 Squadron conducts air mobility missions across the world with a 12-strong fleet of C-130J Hercules transport aircraft.
 The unit was formed in July 1943 at RAAF Base Laverton, flying Lockheed Lodestars and later Dakota transports.
 Following the war, it repatriated Australian prisoners of war and flew 20,000km courier missions to Japan before disbanding in 1947.
 Re-established at RAAF Base Richmond in 1966, No.37 Squadron was equipped with C-130E Hercules to provide an 'air bridge' for Defence to South Vietnam.
 It later delivered the first response to Darwin after Cyclone Tracy, provided humanitarian airlift during the fall of Saigon, and supported peacekeeping in the Sinai, Solomon Islands and East Timor.
 No.37 Squadron transitioned from the C-130E to the C-130J Hercules in September 1999, and supported a permanent deployment in the Middle East Region from 2004 to 2021, conducting Australian and coalition combat support operations.
 Crews are trained to fly missions by day and night to remote airfields with little infrastructure, and can also airdrop paratroopers, supplies, and equipment to a drop zone.
 Each Hercules can carry up to 128 passengers and up to 20 tonnes of cargo, in a standard configuration, however, for operations such as the 2021 Afghanistan evacuation operations aircraft carried considerably more passengers using contingency loading procedures.
 Recent upgrades have introduced global communications systems that provide crew and passengers with greater awareness and flexibility whilst airborne, and share information with friendly forces.
 The combination of Hercules range and capability, coupled with the training of its workforce, means No.37 Squadron is continuously engaged with Defence operations and exercises around the world.
 The unit often assists communities in need, delivering supplies and civilian emergency services, as well as supporting a number of high profile search and rescue events at sea.
 The Hercules can also be configured for aeromedical evacuation missions, supporting Defence or civilian patients alike.
-Recent examples include the return of Australians from the 2019 White Island volcano ↑ A RAAF C-130J Hercules takes off at Andersen Air Force Base, Guam During Operation Christmas Drop 2022. eruption; Bundaberg Hospital evacuation during floods in 2013; and evacuation of Cairns Hospital during Cyclone Yasi in 2011.
-Recent accomplishments include support to Operation Bushfire Assist 19/20, delivering COVID-19 relief across the region, and evacuation of personnel from Sudan in 2023.
+Examples include the return of Australians from the 2019 White Island volcano eruption, Bundaberg Hospital evacuation during floods in 2013, and the evacuation of Cairns Hospital during Cyclone Yasi in 2011.
+Recent accomplishments include support to Operation Bushfire Assist 19/20, providing aid following the eruption of Tongan volcano Hunga Tonga-Hunga Ha'apai and the subsequent tsunami, evacuation of personnel from Sudan in 2023, evacuations from New Caledonia in 2024, and delivering aid to Enga Province in Papua New Guinea after significant landslides in 2024.
 The squadron has also carried a variety of unusual loads, from Jackson Pollock's 'Blue Poles' on an Australian gallery tour; the Pope-Mobile; a prize bull to China; and a polar bear from Gold Coast to Sydney.